How Does the Average Student Loan Debt Affect Mental Health?

 Posted On August 28, 2021 · Length of read: 3 minutes

-Like a lot of people, you might have a huge student loan debt that you aren’t anywhere close to paying back.
+Like a lot of people, you might have applied for personal loans online or went to school and now have large student loan debt that you aren’t anywhere close to paying back.
 If thinking about the size of your debt and calculating the accrued interest makes you feel depressed, know that you’re not alone.